James O. Davidson: Political career

-Elected the 19th Lieutenant Governor of Wisconsin alongside governor Robert M. La Follette, Sr., Davidson served until January 1, 1906, when La Follette resigned to join the United States Senate, making Davidson acting governor.
-He was elected governor in 1906 and reelected in 1908.
+In 1902, Davidson was elected the 19th Lieutenant Governor of Wisconsin alongside governor Robert M. "Fighting Bob" La Follette.
+Davidson and La Follette were re-elected in 1904, and in early 1905 La Follette was elected United States senator.
+La Follette delayed accepting the new office, overseeing a productive session of progressive legislation in the 47th Wisconsin Legislature before resigning on January 1, 1906.
+At that time, Davidson ascended to the office and became the 21st governor of Wisconsin.
+He was then elected governor in 1906 and reelected in 1908.
 He served from January 4, 1906, to January 3, 1911; and during his tenure, state regulation of the railroads was extended to include public utilities, telegraph, telephone, electricity, water companies, and the insurance industry.
 After retiring from office, he was appointed by his gubernatorial successor to a five-year term as president of the State Board of Control.

 Death

-Davidson died in Madison, Wisconsin, on December 16, 1922 (age 68 years, 309 days), due to pneumonia and heart complications.
+Davidson died in Madison, Wisconsin, on December 16, 1922, due to pneumonia and heart complications.
 He is interred at Madison's historic Forest Hill Cemetery.

 Family life

 Davidson was the son of Ole Davidson and Ingabor (Jenson) Davidson.
 On February 19, 1883, Davidson married Helen Bliss and they had two daughters, Mabel Elsie and Grace.